 Southern Buttermilk Biscuits hot and fresh out of the oven are about the best thing ever!
 Biscuits are truly perfect for any meal throughout the year, but I especially love to make my Southern Buttermilk Biscuits for my family for breakfast.
 Quick and simple and easy to have ready in minutes.

 And yet there are mornings when those minutes may be scarce.
 My solution is go ahead and make them in large batches, double or triple the recipe and freeze some for those rushed mornings.
 Then, just grab a few, pop them in the microwave and enjoy with your family.

-Pour your flour, sugar, salt into a large bowl.
+Pour your flour and salt into a large bowl.
 I like to use this wooden bowl that has been used in my family for years for mixing my biscuits.
 I feel like generations of ladies before me are right there in my kitchen with me.

 Cut shortening and butter into the dry ingredients.
 Do this quickly so your butter never gets too warm.
 The secret to dough that rises well is cold ingredients and dough in a hot oven.

-Add milks slowly into the dry ingredients and gently mix until just combined.
+Add milk slowly into the dry ingredients and gently mix until just combined.
 Do not over mix as it will cause your biscuits to be tough.